Kusnierewicz/Basic-Sketch-Board/readme.md

-# The Odin Project Assignment: "Build Sketch in JavaScript" - 2014 version
+# The Odin Project Assignment: "Build Online Sketch board in JavaScript and JQuery" - 2014 version